IS THERE A LINK BETWEEN ENDOMETRIOSIS & INCONTINENCE?

 If you have concerns about bladder endo or urinary incontinence, it is important to consult your doctor for an evaluation and potential referral to a specialist.

 If you're looking for management options, our Comforts range offers an exceptional variety of choices.
-Our incontinence pads are crafted from premium 100% natural cotton, ensuring high quality, comfort, and reliability.
+Our incontinence pads are crafted with premium 100% natural cotton, ensuring high quality, comfort, and reliability. 🥰